Local Auto Insurance Coverage You Can Trust

 2. Does auto insurance cover hail and storm damage?

-Yes — hail and storm damage are covered under Comprehensive coverage, which is essential in West Texas.
+Yes.
+Hail and storm damage are covered under Comprehensive coverage, which is especially important in West Texas.

 3. What affects my auto insurance rate?